 Why should parents care?

-- Parents can not keep track of WhatsApp chats, since messages can easily be deleted and don’t show up on phone bills
+- It is challenging for parents to keep track of WhatsApp chats and who their student is talking to since messages can easily be deleted, set to disappearing, and don’t show up on phone bills

 - The app is for users ages 13+, but anyone can create an account without age verification